mrkraimer/testPython/PY_NTNDA_Viewer/PY_NTNDA_Viewer.md

 ### First row of control window

-- start Clicking this button starts communication with the server
+- **start** Clicking this button starts communication with the server
-- stop Clicking this button stops communication with the server
+- **stop** Clicking this button stops communication with the server
-- showInfo Clicking this brings up the showInfo window.
+- **showInfo** Clicking this brings up the showInfo window.
 See below for details.
-- showColorTable Clicking this brings up the ColorTable window.
+- **showColorTable** Clicking this brings up the ColorTable window.
 See below for details
-- channelName This is the name of the channel that provides the NTNDArray.
+- **channelName** This is the name of the channel that provides the NTNDArray.
 When in stopped mode a new channel name can be specified.

 ### Second row of control window

-- imageRate This shows the number of images/second that are being displayed.
+- **imageRate** This shows the number of images/second that are being displayed.
 Note that this is normally less than the number of images the server is producing.imageRate.
-- imageSize
+- **imageSize** This specifies the size of the image window; both width and height
-- compressRatio
+- **compressRatio** If image is compressed this shows the compression ratio.
-- codec
+- **codec** The compression type. **none** means no compression.
-- clear
+- **clear** Clear the following status label.

 ### Third row of control window

-- autoScale
+- **autoScale** image pixel values are scaled.
-- manualScale
+- **manualScale** image pixel values are scaled via manualMin and manualMax
-- manualMin
+- **manualMin** minimum value for manual scaling.
-- manualMax
+- **manualMax** maximuum value for manual scaling.
-- resetZoom
+- **resetZoom** revert to full image.
-- zoomIn
+- **zoomIn** zoom into the current image.
-- x1,...,x16
+- **x1,...,x16** scale factor for zoomIn as multiple of 1.0/256.0
-- zoomBack
+- **zoomBack** revent to previous zoom.

 ## Starting the example